McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 2. **Legislators** – Policymakers concerned with electoral integrity and the spread of misinformation.
 3. **News Publishers** – Media organizations seeking to maintain credibility and improve user engagement.

-By **proactively identifying and intercepting fake news**, the model helps prevent the spread of misinformation before it reaches a broad audience.
+By proactively identifying and intercepting fake news, the model helps prevent the spread of misinformation before it reaches a broad audience.
 This contributes to **protecting public opinion**, ensuring **electoral fairness**, and maintaining **trust in media sources**.

 ### **Potential Applications**
 The model can be deployed in scenarios such as: